Key takeaways:

 Read the full Doorking telephone entry system review »

-3. Kantech
+2. Kantech

 Kantech is a Tyco Security Products company founded in 1986 that designs and sells various access control solutions that are ready to use right out of the box.
-The company’s product lineup ranges from security services and software to door controllers and telephone entry systems.
+The company’s product lineup ranges from security services and software to door controllers and telephone systems.

 The Kantech Telephone Entry System (KTES) is a basic building entry system designed for apartments, gated communities, condos, offices, and industrial properties.
 Visitors can call and communicate with a tenant directly through the KTES, at which point the tenant can grant or deny entry directly from a landline telephone or cell phone.